Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 \subsection{Statistical Theory}

-In this section, we explore statistical error bounds of our proposed estimator in the deterministic design setting.
-Technical details, assumptions, and proofs of the established results are provided in the supplementary material.
+In this section, we explore the statistical error bounds of our proposed estimator in the deterministic design setting.
+The supplementary material \citep{supplement} provides technical details, assumptions, and proofs of the established results. \\